lucas-z99/MangaReader/README.md

 Kinda old fashion, but I love it.

 About:
- - Minimalist
- - Vertically arrange images, just like a good manga website
+ - Minimalist.
+Vertically arrange images, just like any good manga websites
  - Mouse do everything
  - Thumbs up
  - Dual monitors